numbas/editor/docs/question/parts/numberentry.rst

 .. data:: precisionMessage

     A message to display in the marking feedback if the student's answer was not given to the required precision.

+Example
+#######

+A question in the Numbas demo demonstrates a variety of ways of using number entry parts.

+`Numbas demo: number entry part type <https://numbas.mathcentre.ac.uk/question/66165/numbas-demo-number-entry-part-type/>`_